Napier Deltic

-Napier’s unique solution was derived from the Napier Culverin aero-engine from of 10 years earlier, and design of the E130 Deltic commenced in 1946.
-The engine is a two-stroke opposed piston compression ignition (diesel) engine having three or six banks of three cylinders in a triangular arrangement.
+Napier’s unique solution was based on three Napier Culverin aero-engine arranged in a triangular fashion and connected at each corner by a crankshaft.
+The engine was a two-stroke opposed piston compression ignition (diesel) engine having three or six banks of three cylinders in a triangular arrangement.
 At each corner of this equilateral triangle is situated a crankshaft, each crank having an exhaust (fork) and inlet (blade) connecting rod from the two adjacent cylinders.
+The new engine was given the engine design number E130.

-In the beginning of 1946, D. Napier Son received a contract from the Admiralty to design, develop and manufacture :-
+In 1946 D. Napier Son received a contract from the Admiralty to design, develop and manufacture :-

 (a) Single Cylinder Unit (One leg of the Deltic)